tomcorey26/youtube-react/README.md

 ## Youtube Clone

-Clone of youtube based of tutorial from https://productioncoder.com/
+Clone of youtube based off tutorial from https://productioncoder.com/

 (in progress)